clairefro/chronos-timeline-md/README.md

 # Chronos Timeline MD

-A timeline visualization library for markdown-based chronological data using vis-timeline.
+A timeline visualization library for rendering interactive vis.js-timelines from markdown.

 ## Installation